South Ossetia war (1991–1992): Aftermath

 The military action of the conflict was "confused and anarchic".
 Neither side had disciplined armed formations, and commanders and soldiers were often acting in their own interests, even Russian local commanders.
 Military groups were controlled by political factions and not accountable to the respective governments.
 This led to the violation of ceasefires, taking of hostages and bombardment of civilian targets.
+Additionally, the North Ossetia-Georgian border went largely uncontrolled, providing an almost unhindered access point for weapons, fighters, and ammunition.

 According to Human Rights Watch, the Georgian residents in Tskhinvali began to leave the city as soon as the war started on 6 January 1991 because of street fightings and violence committed by Ossetians against Georgians.
 At the same time, Georgian paramilitaries began similar retaliations and Ossetian civilians fled to Vladikavkaz in North Ossetia.
 During the war Georgian paramilitary groups committed acts of violence against Ossetian civilians within South Ossetia that were motivated by the desire to expel Ossetians and reclaim villages for Georgia, and by sheer revenge against the Ossetian people.
 Between 60 and 100 villages were burned down, destroyed by Georgian forces or otherwise abandoned.
 Several villages were ethnically cleansed by Georgian forces.
 On the other side, Georgians living in Ossetian controlled territory were "easy targets": Houses occupied by Georgians were singled out, looted and burned down.
 In the beginning of the conflict, Georgia cut off telephone connection, electricity and gas supply to South Ossetia, putting the region under the blockade.
 According to the Human Rights Watch the goal of the blockade was to harass the Ossetians.
-According to the Georgian power workers, they suspended power to the region because Ossetian separatists were using two factories there to illegaly manufacture arms and assault Georgian families, and that they did not want to supply power for such actions.
+According to the Georgian power workers, they suspended power to the region because Ossetian separatists were using two factories there to illegally manufacture arms and assault Georgian families, and that they did not want to supply power for such actions.
 They stated that the blockade would be lifted if the separatist side agreed to conduct inspection of factories by a joint commission.
 The blockade reportedly resulted in cold-related casualties among the newborn in the Tskhinvali hospital.

 During the war, approximately 1,000 people died.
 It also led to the creation of large numbers of refugees: more than 40,000 ethnic Ossetians were forced to flee from South Ossetia and Georgia proper, mainly into North Ossetia (part of Russia) and a further 23,000 ethnic Georgians fled from South Ossetia and settled in other Georgian areas.
 The flow of refugees into Northern Ossetia aggravated the tense ethnic situation there and played a significant role in the Ossetian–Ingush conflict.
+The South Ossetian refugees were met with dislike by many among North Ossetians, who disparagingly called them "Gamsiks" (after Zviad Gamsakhurdia), which has been described by some as an expression of North Ossetian nationalism in relation to South Ossetians.